My name is Kathy Atkins, I am Joshua Klaver’s mother.

 I had a sweet baby with a man I didn’t know well.
 I was old enough to know better; but too young to be having a child on my own.
 When Joshua was going on three years old something happened in my life and I did not deal with it well.
 Just prior to KW’s marriage to a women with children of her own, I talked with him about what had happened to me and what I was was going through.
 He and Judy offered to watch over Joshua while I found some balance back in my life.
 I love Joshua and I took very good care of him.
 While I tried to learn how to breath again, I painfully know that I should have learned to do that with Joshua at my side.
 I spent a lot of time with Josh, but not as much as he needed and deserved from his mom; his primary home came to be with his dad and Judy at this time.
 Joshua loved Judy and we did things together with Joshua often.
 I would take Joshua for week long visits then he would head back to his dads; not the best balance for a child but his life was full of people who loved him, three older brothers, Judy’s children and he was happy doing the country thing while I regrouped myself and I did

 This is what I told myself while I made life changing decisions regarding Joshua’s care.
 The harshness that happened to me kept banging around inside me and I freely allowed a world of drugs and alcohol to pull me gutter side; where I played for a time, with no respect for myself or many of those around me.
 This path damaged relationships with people whom I love.
 But what I carry everyday is what started a nightmare of pain for Joshua.
-A time when KW and I agreed legally that Joshua’s main residence would be with him and Judy.
-I was at my lowest and hitchhiking to court mediation appointments, no home, no job.
-I was lost and afraid that KW could take Josh away.
-I didn’t feel threatened by him at the time, more afraid of the courts.
+A time when KW and I agreed legally that Joshua’s main residence would be with him and Judy I was at my lowest and hitchhiking to court mediation appointments, no home, no job.
+I was lost.
+I didn’t feel threatened by KW at the time, more afraid of the courts.
 I think I got that way through KW’s friendly reasoning of my failures to me while Joshua was being well cared for with him and Judy.
-The document we signed I had so much access to Joshua and at the time it was the best decision for Joshua’s care.
-There is no doubt that during those months I was lost.
-And at times I need to remind myself that there was a long time when Joshua was happy there with his dad, Judy and his brothers.
-Even after I pulled myself together I never thought to take legal action for custody and pull him from the solid bonds he had with those boys, the thought was a move to Morgan Hill was needed and close enough to KW’s home to local co- parent since Joshua was in school. not court action.
-When KW changed his behavior it impacted everyone’s life; but nothing like Joshua’s.
+At times I need to remind myself that there was a long time when Joshua was happy there with his dad, Judy and his brothers.
+Even after I pulled myself together I never thought to take legal action for custody and pull him from the solid bonds he had with those boys, the thought was a move to Morgan Hill would be needed when Joshua started school which we did when he was entering into first grade after spending the summer with us.
+I have always shared this information starting with the court appointed mediator who did a full therapeutic investigation on both families along with CPS before trial.
+It was a time that changed Joshua’s life and I felt I needed to share with her how things changed for Joshua and it’s part of our court file because I placed the information before her myself; But it was not years of drug addict abuse the Mercury News pushed out- Damn, Julia ( reporter ) wasn’t the truth bad enough for you that you felt a need to pile on media crap on top of everything.
+It was not an issue documented or claimed by KW and his lawyer in the court records.
+I found myself in a place were I felt crushed by what had happened to me; with Joshua in the country, with his brothers and animals it felt like the right choice at the time when everything fell apart, I allowed the party to pull me away from him but when he was with me we lived normal at my parents home, we laid in front of the TV watching movies and cartoons, the park, chasing him down the street when he took off on his big wheel and would not stop, long drives in the Santa Cruz Mountains rocking out to tunes, while I did therapy on myself to get it together.
+Josh was fun and he was funny and the System watched as the abuse changed him, When KW changed his behavior it impacted everyone’s life; but nothing like Joshua’s.
 It’s when the happy started to go away.
-I have always shared this information starting with the court appointed mediator who did a full therapeutic investigation on both families along with CPS before trial.
-It was a time that changed Joshua’s life; but drug abuse was not an issue documented or claimed by KW and his lawyer in the court records.
-I found myself in a place were I felt crushed by what had happened to me; with Joshua in the country, with his brothers and animals it felt like the right choice at the time.
-I did not raise Joshua as a drugged out mother either in his earlier years or when everything fell apart, I allowed the party to pull me away from him but when he was with me I didn’t take him partying, I spent my time with him at my parents home, we laid in front of the TV watching movies and cartoons, the park, long drives in the Santa Cruz Mountains rocking out to tunes, while I did therapy on myself to get it together.
-Josh was fun and he was funny and the System watched as he changed, The first child abuse complaint came from Joshua’s school in June 1984 – From this moment on the system did nothing to help Joshua, he died January 30 1989.
+The first child abuse complaint came directly from Joshua’s school in June 1984- The Sheriff Office responded but I was never notified, I learned of this call after we started legal action when the child abuse was exposed in 1985 – From this moment on the system did nothing to help Joshua, he died January 30 1989.

 As I watch my grandchildren grow happy and so very loved without any kind of harm being placed on them, I am reminded of the choices I made so many years ago.
 Everything reminds me of my choices, our daughter’s ages as they grew past Joshua’s ages at every stage of his nightmare, my grandchildren as they do the same and the grandchildren that are not to be with Joshua gone.
 I’m reminded of my choices in the faces of my dear friend son’s face as they have started their families.
 I see my choices in the faces of strangers, young men who would be Joshua’s age as the years go by.
 The ‘what could have been if only’ is a harsh thing to carry everyday through life.
 As I share Joshua’s story with you, know that I stand before God always when I think of Josh throughout my day.
 It is so very painful to have all the memories in detail swirl in my thoughts at any given moment.
 Keep all of this in mind if you find yourself in a place like mine where you are losing yourself a bit too much to drugs and alcohol.
 Please know that it is very possible to never recover from that choice.
 Never think there is not going to be an aftermath from your decisions that will pour out before you for years after you have cleansed your system free from the overload of anything you could get your hands on.
 Never think where’s my mom again? as awful as that was for Joshua to understand is not the worst thing that can happen while you are high or wanting to be high.
 I placed Joshua with his father where his abuse became a family secret, where he died many years later.